 - Will users click on my website and find what they are looking for?

 From a search engine perspective, your title should explain what that particular page is about.
-In the ideal case, your page title should consist of the primary keyword, then a secondary keyword and your brand name.
+Ideally, your page title should consist of the primary keyword, a secondary keyword, and your brand name.

-Think about an average user.
-Your title should be interesting enough so that people want to click on it, but at the same time, it shouldn’t be misleading.
+Think about the average user.
+Your title should be interesting enough so that people want to click on it, but it shouldn’t be misleading.
 Choosing a click bait title may attract users at first, but they will leave faster than they came to your website.

-Having actions words in your title tags can help entice users to click-through.
+Action words in your title tags entice users to click-through!

-Some examples of action words often used in titles are:
+Several examples often used in titles are: get, take, boost, learn, make, go.

-This will allow users to know what kind of content they can expect to find on the page.
+These words allow users to know what type of content to expect on the page.

 The word “learn,” in your title denotes an educational experience is awaiting.
 The word “get,” lets the user know that some kind of service will be available on the page or instructions on how to achieve a goal.

-Turning the “Include in the sitemap” setting on will include the title and description of your pages in your XML Sitemap.
-Without this setting, the search engines will not be able to crawl that bit of information!
+Turning the “Include in the sitemap” setting on will include the URLs of your pages in your XML Sitemap.
+Without this setting, the search engines won't be able to share this information with potential site visitors.

-Neither people, nor search engines want websites that are slow to load.
-On the contrary fast loading websites are SEO friendly (meaning they have an advantage in ranking algorithms over websites that are slower) and generate more user interactions (sales, newsletter signups, contact forms submissions etc).
+Search engines optimize fast loading websites; they have an advantage in the ranking algorithms and generate more user interactions (sales, newsletter signups, contact forms, submissions, etc).

-There are several cases when you might want to use the Redirect functionality.
+There are several cases when you might want to use the Redirect function.

-Whether you’ve deleted a page or a post, or you just want to change the URL structure, just navigate to the Redirections section and hit the 'Add' button to add a new one.
+Whether you’ve deleted a page or a post, or you just want to change the URL structure, just navigate to the Redirections section and click the 'Add' button to add a new one.

 - 301 Permanent redirect is one of the most common redirects.
-You can use this if you want to redirect a deleted or moved page permanently.
-This redirection type tells search engine robots that the page should no longer be indexed.
+Use this type to redirect a deleted or moved page permanently.
+This redirection type informs search engine robots that the page should no longer be indexed.

 - 302 Found redirection is often used to make temporary redirects.
 Use this type if you want to reuse the primary URL in the future, but you want your visitors to go to an alternative page.